 If you place the circut above across a pair of wires, you can tell the polarity of a signal and if data is being transmitted on it.
 However, it would be tedious to check each signal pin this way so we should design this into a standard format so that it is easy to use in the field.

-Since we know that the RS-422 signal by definition terminates on a DE9 Female connector, we can build an adapter with one Male and one Female connection that we can place in-line with the signal that needs to be monitored.
+Since we know that the RS-422 signal by SMPTE 207M definition terminates on a DE9 Female connector, we can build an adapter with one Male and one Female connection that we can place in-line with the signal that needs to be monitored.

 While this is better, it has some down sides.
 If the position available to place this monitor puts the indicators in an position where they cannot be seen, then it is not very useful.
 Also the Red LED is much brighter than the Green LED which makes testing more difficult.
 If an additional resistor is added on the Red LED indicators then the luminosity of the indicators can be matched more closely which will help when determining signal termination.